-Students may waive by credential if evidence can be provided of significant recent (within the last three years) coursework, or coursework with ongoing experience in the discipline.
+Students may waive by credential if permitted by the academic department and if evidence can be provided of significant recent (within the last three years) coursework, or coursework with ongoing experience in the discipline.
 For example, CPAs should probably waive the Financial Accounting course offered in the summer term.
-If you have an undergraduate degree with a major in accounting, with grades of B or better in all introductory or intermediate financial accounting courses at an accredited college or university (not tax, auditing, advanced financial or managerial waive or cost accounting) you are also eligible to by credential.
+If you have an undergraduate degree with a major in accounting, with grades of B or better in all introductory or intermediate financial accounting courses at an accredited college or university (not tax, auditing, advanced financial or managerial or cost accounting) you are also eligible to waive by credential.